heistp/irtt/README.md

 As a consequence of storing results in memory, packet sequence numbers are fixed at 32-bits.
-If all 2^32 sequence numbers were used, the results would require almost 275 Gb of RAM to record while the test is running, which is not likely to be a number reached any time soon.
-That is why 64-bit sequence numbers are unnecessary at this time.
+If all 2^32 sequence numbers were used, the results would require over 300 Gb of virtual memory to record while the test is running, which is not likely to be a practical number for most hardware at this time.
+That is why 64-bit sequence numbers are currently unnecessary.

 #### Use of Go

 IRTT is written in Go.
+That carries with it a few disadvantages:

+- Larger executable size than with C
+- Non-negligible scheduling delays and system call overhead
-While that carries with it the disadvantage of a larger executable size than with C, for example, and somewhat slower execution speed (although [not that much slower](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=gcc), depending on the workload), Go still has benefits that are useful for this application:
+- Somewhat slower execution speed then C (although [not that much slower](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=gcc))

+But Go also has benefits that are useful for this application:

 - Go's target is network and server applications, with a focus on simplicity, reliability and efficiency, which is appropriate for this project